janekstankov/DCWRITER/README.md

 Simply python code.
-Loggin to your account and spam to any chat!
+Login to your account and spam to any chat!
 Open source!

 !!!
 I am not responsible for any damages resulting from the use of the program !!!